 VSU encourages veterans and active duty military to apply for admission as either full-time or part-time students.
 Information on educational benefits available to veterans may be obtained from the Veterans Affairs Advisor, Academic Support Services, and VSU.
 Veterans and active duty military who have one or more years of military duty will be granted credit for basic military training, based on the recommendations of the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
-This credit will satisfy the University General Educational 'Wellness and Health: requirement.
-In additional, all traditional under graduate degree programs at VSU may accept additional ACE recommended credit, as appropriate to their curriculum requirements, up to a total of eighteen (18) semester hours.
-The eighteen-hour limit does not apply to this BIS degree.
+This credit will satisfy the University General Education 'Health and Wellness' requirement.
+In addition, all traditional undergraduate degree programs at VSU may accept additional ACE recommended credit, as appropriate to their curriculum requirements, up to a total of eighteen (18) semester hours.
+The eighteen-hour limit does not apply to the BIS degree.